Jealousy

 Key takeaway

-Jealousy is a normal emotional response.
-Social media conditioning has encouraged comparison anxiety.
-This makes it difficult to respond in a balanced way to our natural jealousy triggers - meaning we are and more likely to experience unhealthy jealousy.
-This can destroys trust, happiness and, ultimately. our relationship.
+Social media conditioning has encouraged comparison anxiety - encouraging society to amplify a usual behavioural response.
+This makes it difficult to respond in a balanced way to our natural jealousy triggers - meaning we are more likely to experience unhealthy jealousy.

 Jealousy triggers when we believe there's a relationship threat and we don't have enough information.
+It can be chronic is we are forced into separation or divorce against our will.
 If left unchecked, thinking can spiral into not just suspicious thoughts but destructive behaviours.
 Each text, glance, or social media post fuels our endless search for “proof.”
 The more jealous we become, the more proof we need.
 Ultimately no level of reassurance is enough.

 Surveillance & Invasion of Privacy